Bridging the Digital Divide: Creating a Personalized Telehealth Experience

 Reading time: 7 minutes

 Technology advances over the past decades have taken telehealth from a novel concept to a widespread reality.
-In the several years prior to 2020, the adoption of telehealth was growing steadily — but not staggeringly — in healthcare practices and hospitals.1
+In the years leading up to 2020, the adoption of telehealth was growing steadily — but not staggeringly — in healthcare practices and hospitals.1

-Looking to the future, it is important to consider how telehealth might benefit patients, but also how it might create challenges.
-One persistent concern with telehealth has been the effect of technology on the provider-patient relationship, and whether the digital divide will be detrimental to providing personalized care.
+Considering how telehealth might benefit patients, but also create challenges, is an important priority for healthcare providers.
+A persistent concern with telehealth has been the effect of technology on the provider-patient relationship, and whether the digital divide will be detrimental to providing personalized care.
 To address this issue, numerous organizations have offered guidance on incorporating telehealth, communicating during telehealth appointments, and implementing “telehealth etiquette” standards to improve quality of care and the patient experience.

-If you are a healthcare provider who plans to use telehealth services to address current barriers to care and/or as a long-term care solution, consider reviewing your current telehealth practices for potential improvement opportunities.
+Healthcare providers who plan to start using or continue using telehealth services should consider reviewing their current telehealth practices for potential improvement opportunities.
 Examples of recommendations include guidance in the areas presented below.2

 Like other aspects of healthcare, standardization is important when implementing telehealth to ensure a consistent, fair, and well-reasoned approach.
 To that end, consider adopting an algorithm or decision tree to help determine when, and for what services, telehealth visits are appropriate.
 Apply the algorithm consistently within your practice, and develop workflows that help facilitate telehealth encounters.